 From the 1960s onwards the provision of cheap holidays to Spain and other exotic locations completed a process which had begun some 30 years earlier.
-Many of the bigger hotels closed or were converted into flats, the demolition of the Cliftonville Hotel in 1961 being particularly noticeable as it was replaced with a complex of buildings which are used as a café, public house, Bowls alley and other leisure-related facilities.
+Many of the bigger hotels closed or were converted into flats, the demolition of the Cliftonville Hotel in 1961 being particularly disastrous as it was replaced with a poorly designed complex of buildings which are currently used as a café, public house, Bowls alley and other leisure-related facilities.

-3.3 The development of the Clifftop Conservation Area
+3.3 The development of the proposed Cliftonville Cliff Top Conservation Area